robinz-labs/digishow/guides/expression.md

 Display a notification prompt box with the text _message_, which will automatically disappear after staying for a few seconds.

 An expression can also contain multiple statements, and the statements need to be separated by ; semicolons.
 The last statement is used to return the value calculated by the expression.
 For example:

 _alert("value = " + value); value_

+In multi-line expression editing mode, it can also be written as follows, where the last line of the code is the return value:

+_alert("value = " + value)_

+_value_

 In addition, there are more functions that can be called in expressions and the attached script file of DigiShow projects.